Learning in the Flow of Work 2024: Everything L&D Should Know

 • Exposure: can be mentoring or peer feedback.
 They focus on interactions between colleagues, which encourages employees to share their knowledge.

-• Environment: any infrastructure, systems, tools that support the learning like eLearning materials, mobile apps, articles, books, etc.
+• Environment: any infrastructure, systems, or tools that support the learning like eLearning materials, mobile apps, articles, books, etc.

 Consider all the elements while building the learning content that can impact learners’ engagement.
 How relevant is the information to learners, and how often are learners exposed to it?
 This will help you to decide the appropriate width and depth of the content.